Styler: learning formatting conventions to repair Checkstyle violations: Background

-Linters can be usually integrated in IDEs and build tools.
-When integrated in IDEs, the developer manually runs the linter before she commits her changes.
-If she does not do it, she might face a lot of errors raised by the linter after the end of the building step for a release or for shipping the program.
-On the other hand, when a linter is integrated in build tools, it is automatically executed in Continuous Integration (CI) environments.
+Linters can be usually integrated into IDEs and build tools.
+On the one hand, when integrated into IDEs, developers may manually run the linter before they commit their changes.
+If they do not do it, they might face a lot of violations raised by the linter after the end of the building step for a release or for shipping the program.
+On the other hand, when a linter is integrated into build tools, it might be automatically executed in Continuous Integration (CI) environments.
 The important coding conventions might be configured to make CI builds break when they are violated.
 This way, developers are forced to repair coding convention violations early in the software development process.

-Several linters have been developed depending on the programming language: e.g. ESLint \citep{ESLint} for JavaScript, Pylint \citep{Pylint} for Python, StyleCop \citep{StyleCop} for C\#, and RuboCop \citep{RuboCop} for Ruby.
-For Java, which is our target language in this paper, the most commonly used linter is Checkstyle \citep{Checkstyle}.
-Checkstyle supports predefined well-known coding conventions, such as the Google Java Style Guide \citep{GoogleJavaStyleGuide} and the Sun Code Conventions \citep{SunCodeConventions}.
-It also allows developers to configure a specific ruleset to match their own preferences.
-Checkstyle is a flexible linter that can be integrated in both an IDE (e.g. IntelliJ, Eclipse, and NetBeans) and in a build tool (e.g. Maven and Gradle).
-In the Java ecosystem, Checkstyle is often executed in Continuous Integration environments such as Travis and Circle CI.
+Several linters have been developed for different programming languages.
+Some examples include ESLint\footnote{\url{https://eslint.org/}, last access: 2020-07-13} for JavaScript, Pylint\footnote{\url{https://www.pylint.org/}, last access: 2020-07-13} for Python, StyleCop\footnote{\url{https://github.com/StyleCop/StyleCop/}, last access: 2020-07-13} for C\#, and RuboCop\footnote{\url{https://docs.rubocop.org}, last access: 2020-07-13} for Ruby.
+For Java, which is our target language in this paper, a commonly used linter is Checkstyle\footnote{\url{https://checkstyle.sourceforge.io/}, last access: 2020-07-13}.
+Checkstyle is composed of several \textit{checks} that encode style-related rules.
+For instance, Checkstyle contains a check named \emph{LeftCurly} that checks for the placement of left curly braces for code blocks, which is about the example illustrated in \autoref{fig:preferences}.
+Developers specify in a configuration file, then, their coding conventions by selecting and configuring Checkstyle checks.
+We refer to this configuration file as \textit{Checkstyle ruleset} and, hereafter, we refer to Checkstyle checks as Checkstyle rules.
+Finally, Checkstyle is a flexible linter that can be integrated into IDEs (e.g., IntelliJ, Eclipse, and NetBeans) and build tools (e.g., Maven and Gradle).